shivannis/xandr-docs-public/xandr-docs/articles/monetize/onboarding-mobile-supply.md

 ---
 title: Onboarding Mobile Supply
-description: The article describes several ways of onboarding mobile supply. ms.date: 10/28/2023
+description: The article assists in defining mobile supply integration through ad calls, providing essential details for each supported integration, such as supply type and query parameters. ms.date: 10/28/2023
 ---

 # Onboarding mobile supply

 > [!NOTE]
 > Xandr now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
-Clients can leverage this cookie-free
-> domain when there is no consent to use personal data.
+Clients can leverage this cookie-free domain when there is no consent to use personal data.
 Relevant calls initiated by Xandr will automatically use this domain when there is no consent or when cookies are not required for the function.
-For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://wiki.xandr.com/display/policies/Reinforcing+Privacy+Controls+Through+a+Cookie-Free+Domain)(login required).
+For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Reinforcing-Privacy-Controls-Through-a-Cookie-Free-Domain.aspx)(login required).

 There are several ways to onboard mobile supply.
 The type of mobile supply you are bringing on will determine the type of ad call your publishers need to make.